 For instructions on how to get started, please visit: https://cer.jhu.edu/tools-and-tech/onedrive.

 Students can access all the tools on this page with their JHED, and many are already familiar with multiple tools.
 As these tools gain greater adoption, faculty need not gather email addresses, invite students, troubleshoot access, teach a new tool, etc. Faculty and students are automatically enrolled in courses via a SIS integration.
 All of these tools are also accessibility-compliant for students with a variety of learning needs.
 The more faculty use these tools, the more familiar they become for everyone, and the less the technology gets in the way of teaching and learning.
-Faculty and students are 100% supported in their use of these tools by IT@Peabody and AT&ID team.
+Faculty and students are 100% supported in their use of these tools by IT@Peabody and the Learning Innovation team.

-Blackboard offers several options for assessments:
+Canvas offers several options for assessments:

 Direct, synchronous supervision of assessments and exams is difficult and/or cost-prohibitive in a remote teaching environment.
 Another option is to use a timed, open book format that makes it difficult for students to cheat.

-Blackboard allows you to schedule exams to release at a specific time and for a limited amount of time.
+Canvas allows you to schedule exams to release at a specific time and for a limited amount of time.
 Be mindful of student bandwidth issues and time zone differences when using time limits.
 Please remember that student accommodations are still in effect.

 Email.
 Email students a written test to complete and return via email.